lpaul27/ComputationalBioPhysics/Notebook.md

 Next implementation is going to be debugging further and more rigorous tets in death/RGB pressure as well as optimizing for computational efficiency in various files and working to impliment better mitosis dynamics.

+**6-25-2025**
+General Debugging; ready for a larger simulation to run with all other types of parameters experiencing no bugs.
+Planning to pursue accurate, large amounts of data and plots with simulation.